Here’s How to Freshen Up an Ancient Website?

 First: Think about the colour scheme

 We’re going to assume that you’re up to date on the basic website requirement such as avoiding regular Microsoft Word fonts and always making sure that you’re not cluttering your website.
-If this isn’t something you’re in-the-know about quite yet, it’s a good idea to have a look at this article before you get started on the rest.
+If this isn’t something you’re in-the-know about quite yet, it’s a good idea to have a look at this article before you start on the rest.

 That way, you won’t just be piling even more stuff into an already crammed website and can feel confident that you’ve covered the elementary website rules, first of all.